What Is A Social Media Strategy?

 Social media is a space that is always evolving.
 Keeping up with the latest trends and developments is necessary to stay ahead of the competition.
 But it is also essential to understand that just going with the hype and trying to copy content structure can do more harm than good.
 Finding the right balance requires a lot of experience and broad scoped thinking which you can find here at Prohibition.

 Every day new social platforms come into existence, and social habits evolve and change.
-Staying ahead of the curve is a crucial skill Prohibition has been cultivating among our marketing teams to ensure our business partners are always able to make the best out of their marketing efforts.
+Staying ahead of the curve is a crucial skill Prohibition has been cultivating among our marketing team to ensure our business partners are always able to make the best out of their marketing efforts.

 Understanding the role of organic vs paid social media